lgaboury/Arch-Install-Script/README.md

 # Arch-Install-Script
-This script installs an Arch Linux base system alongside Windows.
+This script installs an [Arch Linux](https://archlinux.org/) base system alongside [Windows 11](https://www.microsoft.com/en-ca/windows/windows-11?r=1).
 Assumes that partition nvme0n1p5 is used for the installation and will set existing nvme0n1p1 partition as ESP.

 ## How to use